svn2github/dotnetzip/Readme.txt

 License
 --------

-This software is released under the Microsoft Permissive License of OCtober 2006.
+This software is released under the Microsoft Public License of October 2006.
 See the License.txt file for details.